alextanhongpin/ideas/apis.md

 ```

 2) generating them through the application.
 It is possible to create dynamic config, and set a cron job to refresh the credentials daily.
 E.g. `generateCredentials()` method in the application will create a new login credentials at 12 am daily.
 The credentials will then be emailed/send through slack/mobile etc for users to use it.

+## Blocker for Frontend

+Often, the FE needs some API's to be fetched/posted, which the BE does not provide.
+It is useful to create a dumb echo endpoint that just accepts anything and return the same thing back to the FE.
+This way, the FE won't be block and can just replace the endpoint with actual calls when it is completed on the BE.